Interest Rates &

 Foreign resource price

--Strong money = lower foreign resource price
+-Strong money = lower foreign resource

 -weak money = higher foreign resource prices